Institute of Chartered Accountants of Guyana

 With direct responsibility for setting ethical requirements, ICAG has adopted the IESBA Code of Ethics and is now focused on promoting greater awareness of the Code amongst its members and ensuring its members adhere to the Code.

 ICAG holds training workshops for its members and students on the IESBA Code on an ongoing basis and states that it will also include presentations on ethics-related topics during its Annual Accountants Week Conference held in September.
-For example, in April 2016, ICAG delivered a course on Ethics and Professional Responsibility for its members.
+ICAG has delivered a course on Ethics and Professional Responsibility for its members.

 It regularly disseminates relevant pronouncements and updates from the IESBA in its quarterly newsletter and encourages members to submit comments to exposure drafts and IESBA discussion papers.